Who do you think you are?

 The College’s program of classical liberal arts education prepares students for a lifetime of work and a life of significance.
 Central to this broad purpose is providing a liberal arts education for students, including the preparation of professionals, in an atmosphere of study, work, and service.

 Bethany College is an academic community founded on the close interaction between students and faculty in the educational process.
-We have professors who love and respect what you do and are passionate about teaching and learning, which form the mission of the College.
+We have professors who love and respect what you do and are passionate about teaching and learning, which forms the mission of the College.

 All students pursuing a bachelor’s degree must complete the Bethany Plan—a detailed academic and cocurricular program focused on building skills employers seek and grounded in the liberal arts.
 Bethany has achieved national distinction as one of the few institutions requiring a Senior Capstone Project and written and oral Senior Comprehensive Exams.
 For more information on the Bethany Plan, visit bethanywv.edu/bethany-plan.

 There was never a more glorious place to go to college.
 The rolling hillsides in the foothills of the Allegheny Mountains never lose their beauty throughout the seasons.
 Once you visit our campus, you’re ours.
 History is all around you.
 The campus includes beautiful historic landmarks; modern, well-equipped classrooms; spacious sports/recreational areas; indoor and outdoor theaters; art galleries; an equestrian center; a teaching greenhouse; and more.
 And when you want to venture beyond our 1,300-acre campus, America’s Most Livable City, Pittsburgh, is only a 50-minute drive away.

-More than 90% of students live in spacious on-campus apartments, residential halls, or fraternity/sorority houses, which include Internet and cable TV.
+More than 90% of students live in spacious on-campus apartments, residential halls, or fraternity/sorority houses, which all include Internet and cable TV.
 Computer labs with Internet and library access, e-mail, digital media labs, rehearsal halls, research and language labs, the McCann Learning Center for academic support, and other amenities are provided.

 Bethany College is dedicated to making a financial commitment to our students.
 If your desire is to receive a Bethany education, our financial aid office will do everything we can to make it affordable for you and your family.